The Top 5 Supplements for Fatigue and Low Energy

 2. Cordyceps

-There is good evidence that Cordyceps improves hemoglobin, with Examine.com rating the evidence as grade B. Cordyceps as a supplement is a mushroom extract derived from cordyceps fungus, commonly taken as capsule or powder.
+There is good evidence that Cordyceps improves hemoglobin.
+Grade B, according to Examine.com.
+Cordyceps as a supplement is a mushroom extract derived from cordyceps fungus, commonly taken as capsule or powder.
 Studies typically use 1,000–3,000mg.

 Cordyceps is a fungus that grows naturally in the high-altitude regions of Tibet and the Himalayas, where it has been used in traditional Chinese medicine for centuries.
 It is known to support energy levels and reduce fatigue, and is one of the most studied supplements for physical endurance.
 Research shows it can improve the body's ability to use oxygen during exercise, which is why it is popular with athletes.
 It is available as a capsule, powder, or extract.